jeroenpx/Unity_RuntimeEditor/docs/gizmos.md

 #Gizmos Docs
 ##Overview

 __Runtime Gizmos__ are the runtime 3D controls that are used to manipulate items in the scene.
-Unlike [runtime transform handles](runtime-transform-handles.md), gizmos does not modify transformation of objects.
+Unlike [transform handles](transform-handles.md), gizmos does not modify transformation of objects.
 They are used to modify colliders, bounding boxes and properties of light and audio sources instead.
 All gizmos, their base classes, rendering classes and shaders can be found in __Assets/Battlehub/RTGizmos__ folder.